 For the Marinade:

-- Add 2 cup of Coca Cola and brown sugar to a large bowl or ziptop container (big enough for your pork) and mix them together.
+- Add 1 cup of Coca Cola and 1/4 cup of brown sugar to a large bowl or ziptop bag (big enough for your pork) and mix them together.

 For Cooking the Pork Roast:

-- Sprinkle the garlic powder, chili powder, salt and pepper all over the pork roast and place it in the slow cooker.
+- Pour the water over the pork.
+Sprinkle the salt, garlic powder, chili powder, and pepper all over the pork roast.

 - Cook the pork in the slow cooker on high for 3 to 4 hours, or on low for 6 to 8 hours, or until the pork is tender enough to shred with a fork.

-- Remove the pork from the slow cooker and drain out the liquid.
+- Remove the pork from the slow cooker and discard the liquid.

 - Shred the pork with 2 forks, discarding any big fat pieces, and return it to the slow cooker.